-One of things that I took home with me from California was a want to explore more.
-When I moved back to Minnesota, I realized that outside of the Twin Cities and a few surrounding areas, I hadn’t really explore my home state very much.
+One of the things that I took home with me from California was a want to explore more.
+When I moved back to Minnesota, I realized that outside of the Twin Cities and a few surrounding areas, I hadn’t really explored my home state very much.

 There are quite a few of them (not complaining), so it will take me a bit to get to them.
 But that’s essentially the reason why I decided to turn this “concept” into a series.
 So you can get them piece by piece.

-Part 1 will focused on Red Wing, Wabasha, and Winona, all in the beautiful River Bluff region of southeast Minnesota.
+Part 1 will focus on Red Wing, Wabasha, and Winona, all in the beautiful River Bluff region of southeast Minnesota.

 Red Wing, Minnesota